-You can find information about the volume of your house in the ECA which is part of the insurance of your house.
+You can find information about the volume of your house in the ECA which is part of your insurance for your house.

 For a standard house, there are several ways to estimate its value, either online, by analysing the market, thanks to the prices / m² average, to estimate your house yourself see this article.

-If your plot is already connected to the main networks you can add the development costs to the price of the land, here are the different elements to include into the developing costs:
+If your plot is already connected to the main networks you can add the development costs to the price of the land, here are the different elements to include into the development costs:

 To get an idea of the cost of developing land, you can contact your local council, which will redirect you to the relevant services and can send you personalised quotes.

-For a land that is not in a development area, the price is mainly determined by supply and demand.
-Several methods exist to estimate a land:
+For land that is not in a development area, the price is mainly determined by supply and demand.
+Several methods exist to estimate the land: